npryce/krouton/README.md

 Compositional: routes are composed from primitive parts, and user-defined routes can be used in exactly the same way as the predefined primitives.

-Can be used with any HTTP server library, but a convenient "DSL" API is provided for [HTTP4K](https://http4k.org).

 ## Routing Policy Operations